-Two of our vets are recognised Official Veterinarians who can issue and complete your pet passports.
+All of our vets are recognised Official Veterinarians who can issue and complete your pet passports.
 We can also offer advice about travel and parasite control whilst you're away to ensure your pet stays safe and well.
 We have received updated information about the Pet Passport scheme that will affect many of our clients.

-We suggest booking an appointment with a vet to discuss this if you think it may affect you.
+We suggest booking an appointment with a vet in the New Year to discuss this if you think it may affect you.

 The best place for up to date travel information is the government website